Ba'athism: Definition

 Michel Aflaq is today considered the founder of the Ba'athist movement, or at least its most notable contributor.
 Other notable ideologues include Zaki Arsuzi, who influenced Aflaq, and Salah al-Din al-Bitar, who worked directly with Aflaq.
 From the founding of the Arab Ba'ath Movement until the mid-1950s in Syria and the early 1960s in Iraq, the ideology of the Ba'ath Party was largely synonymous with that of Aflaq's.
 For more than 2 decades, Michel Aflaq's 1940 essay compilation, titled, "Fi Sabil al-Ba’ath" (trans: "The Road to Renaissance") was the primary ideological book of the Ba'ath party.
 Additionally, Aflaq's views on Arab nationalism are considered by some, such as historian Paul Salem of the Middle East Institute, as romantic and poetic.

 Aflaq's ideology was developed in the context of decolonisation and other events in the Arab world during his life.
 It recast conservative Arab nationalist thought to reflect strong revolutionary and progressive themes.
 For example, Aflaq insisted on the overthrow of the old ruling classes and supported the creation of a secular society by separating Islam from the state.
 Not all these ideas were his, but it was Aflaq who succeeded in turning these beliefs into a transnational movement.

 The core basis of Ba'athism is Arab socialism, socialism with Arab characteristics which is separate from the international socialist movement and pan-Arab ideology.
 Ba'athism as developed by Aflaq and Bitar is a unique left-wing, Arab-centric ideology.
 It claims to represent the "Arab spirit against materialistic communism" and "Arab history against dead reaction".
-It holds ideological similarity and a favourable outlook to the Non-Aligned Movement politics of Indian leader Jawaharlal Nehru, Egyptian leader Gamal Abdel Nasser, and Yugoslavian leader Josip Broz Tito and historically opposed affiliation with either the American-led Western Bloc or the Soviet-led Eastern Bloc during the Cold War.
+It holds ideological similarity and a favorable outlook to the Non-Aligned Movement politics of Indian leader Jawaharlal Nehru, Egyptian leader Gamal Abdel Nasser, and Yugoslavian leader Josip Broz Tito and historically opposed affiliation with either the American-led Western Bloc or the Soviet-led Eastern Bloc during the Cold War.